12 Best Things to Do in Yogyakarta That Aren't Just Borobudur

 The Kraton isn't a museum of dead history.
 The sultan (Hamengkubuwono X) lives here.
 Gamelan music plays in the ceremonial halls on certain days.
 The architecture — peaked joglo roofs, carved teak columns — is an education in Javanese design.

 Entry: 15,000 IDR ($0.95).
-That might be the best dollar you spend in Indonesia.
+It may be the best dollar you spend in Indonesia.

 7. Explore the Water Palace Ruins and Underground Mosque

 Taman Sari was the sultan's bathing complex — pools, gardens, and a meditation tower.
-Most of it is ruins now, which honestly makes it more interesting.
+Most of it is ruins now, which only makes it more interesting.
 The main pool area is restored and photogenic, but the real find is below ground.

 Entry: 15,000 IDR ($0.95).
-Combine with the Kraton visit.
+Combine it with the Kraton visit.

 8. Eat Your Way Down Malioboro After Dark